Shhh - forget that word!

 Words can Get in the Way

-There is a real beauty in connecting with someone - it’s what makes nursing such a meaningful role.
-Which is why I struggle to understand why so many healthcare professionals use the word dementia so freely, and often in front of the very people they’re caring for.
+There is a real beauty in connecting with someone - it’s what makes medicine and nursing such a meaningful role.
+Which is why I struggle to understand why so many healthcare professionals use the word dementia so freely in front of the very people they’re caring for.

-When Milly hears it, she goes straight into defensive mode.
-I have to quickly soften it, downplay it, or distract her - sometimes by talking about an immense year (which is how my musical got its name).
+When Milly hears it, she goes straight into defensive mode and so many people have described to me the same panicked reaction in their relatives.
+Like me they have to quickly soften it, downplay it, or distract their loved one.
+This is how I first came up with the name of my musical - Immense Year - because I used the words to deflect.
 I really wish the word were used far less casually.

 Professional to professional?
 When a diagnosis needs to be discussed clearly with the people who need to hear it?
 Of course.
 That matters.